 Every spring three thousand tulips and a smattering of hyacinth and daffodils in our backyard lure people to the windows of our home.
 Spring is the only time of year I serve Sunday brunch and worry little about the weather forecast--April showers are most welcome.
 I love watching friends and family quietly peer through the paned glass windows to inspect the color popping up here and there while the squirrels attempt to eat the bird seed but inevitably tumble to the ground with nothing to show for their diligent efforts except bruised noggins.

 Warmer weather invites visitors to enjoy our summer gardens—forty apple tree espaliers, hydrangea, foxglove, delphinium, peach and pear trees, and all the color New England summer musters.
 Somehow being outdoors allows people to slow down, linger and celebrate a bit longer.

-In autumn, guests are reminded to dress down and bring a fleece as a roaring outdoor fire encourages after dinner out-of-doors storytelling with bottled beer or wine glass in tow.
-The clear skies are magnificent and city dwellers wonder at the closeness of the night time constellations in our home twenty minutes from Boston.
+In autumn, guests are reminded to dress down and bring a fleece as a roaring outdoor fire encourages after dinner out-of-doors storytelling with a bottled beer or wine glass in tow.
+The clear skies are magnificent and city dwellers wonder at the closeness of the night time constellations in our home twenty-five minutes from the center of bustling Boston.